A significant part of our practice relates to advising partners and LLP members on their resignation or involuntary exit from their firm.

-- Bettina Bender advised a Member of an investment management LLP in respect of a partnership dispute and on his subsequent exit negotiations.
+- Advised a Member of an investment management LLP in respect of a partnership dispute and on his subsequent exit negotiations.

-- Esther Martin advised a partner in the Paris office of a global firm (with an English law LLP Agreement) on his proposed expulsion from the firm and thereafter on his exit from the firm on agreed terms.
+- Advised a partner in the Paris office of a global firm (with an English law LLP Agreement) on his proposed expulsion from the firm and thereafter on his exit from the firm on agreed terms.

 - Clare Murray advised a US attorney partner working in London for a leading US law firm, who was being threatened with expulsion for behavioural and performance issues.

-- Esther Martin advised a founding private funds LLP partner in relation to his threatened expulsion and subsequent exit on agreed term.
+- Advised a founding private funds LLP partner in relation to his threatened expulsion and subsequent exit on agreed term.

-- Anna Birtwistle and Clare Murray advised a US attorney working in London for a global firm, on his exit from that firm to join a competitor and on the attempted enforcement of lengthy notice and restrictive covenant provisions which infringed his ethical obligations.
+- Clare Murray advised a US attorney working in London for a global firm, on his exit from that firm to join a competitor and on the attempted enforcement of lengthy notice and restrictive covenant provisions which infringed his ethical obligations.

-- Bettina Bender advised 3 German based equity partners of a UK LLP in the context of a global firm merger and the proposed exit of the LLP members following the proposed dissolution of the LLP.
+- Advised 3 German based equity partners of a UK LLP in the context of a global firm merger and the proposed exit of the LLP members following the proposed dissolution of the LLP.